 SBA 8(a) Annual Review - Save Time and Frustration

-You have a business to run and a huge amount of projects to balance.
-But you should not risk losing your 8(a) certification because your are too busy to get your yearly re-certification prepared and submitted on time.
+You have a business to run and many responsibilities to balance.
+The demands on your time are huge.
+But nonetheless, you don't want to risk permanently losing your 8(a) certification because your are too busy to get your yearly re-certification prepared and submitted on time.

-Let us take the lead on getting this critical project done so you can concentrate on building your business.
+Why not let us take the lead on completing and submitting this time-consuming requirement?
+That way you can concentrate on what is most important -- building your business.

 Yearly re-certification: Each year during your 9 years in the SBA 8(a) Program, you must file an 8(a) Program Annual Review.
 It is essentially a re-certification application that determines whether your still meet the 8(a) program eligibility requirements.
 It also tracks your business development progress and whether you are complying with the many ongoing 8(a) program requirements.